Payment and funding

 At Priory, we understand that the cost of mental health and addiction treatment can be a concern for people.
 That’s why we aim to deliver services that offer accessible funding options.

-We offer personalised plans for people who are going through private medical insurance, along with those who are looking to fund their treatment themselves.
+We offer tailored plans for people who are going through private medical insurance (PMI), along with people who are looking to fund their treatment themselves.

 Why choose private mental health care?

-There are lots of reasons why you may choose private mental health care at Priory.
+There are many reasons why you may decide to choose private mental health care at Priory.
 It might be because your local NHS provider doesn’t offer the mental health or addiction treatment you need, there is insufficient capacity or there is a long waiting list.
-Or you might just prefer the peace of mind of receiving quick access to the help you need, when you need it.
+Or you may prefer the peace of mind of receiving quick access to the expert help you need, when you need it.

 How can I pay for private rehabilitation and mental health care?

-If you are an individual looking for mental health, addiction or eating disorder treatment, we have three options for private funding at Priory – click on each below to find out more.
+If you're an individual looking for mental health, addiction or eating disorder treatment, we have three options for private funding at Priory, which are summarised below.

 Self-funding your treatment means that you pay for this yourself.

-In many cases you will not need a GP referral to enter into treatment.
-In some cases this will be required, but you will be advised through the enquiry process if this is the case.
-Having said that, you may simply prefer to start your treatment journey by speaking to your GP, and any referral from a GP will help your clinician gain an understanding of the challenges you are facing.
+In many cases, you won't need a GP referral to enter into treatment.
+In some cases this will be required, but you'll be advised through the enquiry process if this is the case.
+Having said that, you may simply prefer to start your treatment journey by speaking to your GP, and any referral from a GP will help your clinician gain an understanding of the challenges you're facing.

-If you’re in a position to self-fund your treatment at Priory and you want to find out the next steps, call us today on 0800 840 3219.
-We are able to book flexible appointments at a time to suit you, and you can rest assured that our expert team can deliver the best care, helping you to achieve your goals.
+If you’re in a position to self-fund your treatment at Priory and you want to find out the next steps, call us today on 0330 056 6020.
+We're able to book flexible appointments at a time to suit you, and you can rest assured that our expert team can deliver the best care, helping you to achieve your goals.

-All of the services that we offer at Priory can be funded through private medical insurance.
+All of the services that we offer at Priory can be funded through PMI.
 This includes:

 - Treatment for mental health conditions, such as depression, anxiety and stress

 - Addiction treatment, such as drug and alcohol addictions and gambling addiction.
-This can be delivered through our 28-day Addiction Treatment Programme, or through one-to-one therapy
+This can be delivered through our 28-day addiction treatment programme, or through 1:1 therapy

 - Eating disorder treatment, such as anorexia, bulimia and binge eating disorder (BED)